EternityForest/standards/drafts/open_project_guidelines.md

 Concurrency
 -----------

 Many modules requiring both high read performance and locks to access a data structure can use a read-only copy of that data structure that is only ever atomically updated by copying the working structure under the lock.
-Many operations can be satisfied without the overhead of a lock in this way
+Many operations can be satisfied without the overhead of a lock in this way.

 Legacy Support
 --------------